 In England, its North American colonies and the United States, a unit of liquid capacity for brandy, = 10 wine gallons, about 37.854 liters.
 To give a sense of its size, the usual bottle of water delivered for coolers in the United States is half an anker.

 Thanks to their Dutch neighbors, the English speakers in the colonies of New York and New Jersey apparently were more familiar with the term than those in England.
 The anker survived the British acquisition of New Amsterdam.
 In colonial New York it was often called an “anchor”.¹

-The OED suggests the anker may have once been a measure of dry capacity.
-This is very doubtful.
-It gives a single citation, from Thomas Middleton ( 1597): “I feare me, that the acres of my fielde passe the anchers of my seed.”
+The Oxford English Dictionary suggests the anker may have once been a measure of dry capacity.
+This is doubtful.
+It gives a single citation, from Thomas Middleton (1597): “I feare me, that the acres of my fielde passe the anchers of my seed.”
 Isn't this a literary stylist reaching for effect by alliteration, and stretching the meaning of anker?
 Of course, his audience would have associated the “ancher” with a certain volume.

 1. Richard M. Lederer, Jr.

 We, Sospanninck and Wicknaminck, the naturall inhabitants of this Province of New-Jersey, &c., doe declare to have Sold for ourselves and our heirs unto Mr. Edmund Cantwell & Mr. Johanes Dehaes, our Creeke or Kill, called Meg-kerk-eipods,… for which we doe Acknowledge to have rec[eive]d one-halfe Ankor of Drinke, two Match.coates, two Axes, two barrs of Lead, four hand-fulls of powder, two knives, some painte; and therefore we doe hereby dissist off the same land, and doe declare that we have no further or future pretence on the same.
 Signed by us this 8th of February, 1673.